neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-`Provider` - a provider object with the following parameters:
+`Provider` - a provider object with the following properties:

 - `name: string` - the provider name
 - `website: string` - the provider website